CasalettoJ/Aquarius-Wallet/server/README.md

 - unit tests
 - make sure that any key buffers are deliberately nulled out if they go out of scope (does this happen automatically in js? ...
 What's the lifecycle of a buffer?) (https://github.com/dalek-cryptography/ed25519-dalek/blob/master/src/secret.rs#L264)
 - Modular crypto that can be swapped out for next gen crypto easier -- right now the hasher being used is mainly sha3 but that is probably going to change eventually?
+- make typing names consistent -- end in type or not??

 Requires `grpc-tools` globally installed : `npm install -g grpc-tools`.